 Before you start taking Rexulti, your doctor will discuss these risks with you.
 They may also ask if you’re comfortable having someone close to you watch for noticeable changes in how you’re feeling or acting while taking Rexulti.
 This could be a friend, family member, or caregiver.

 While you’re taking Rexulti, try to be aware of any changes, especially sudden changes, in your behaviors, feelings, moods, or thoughts.
-If you or those around you notice any such changes, contact your doctor right away.
 Your doctor may recommend stopping Rexulti and trying a different treatment for your condition.

 Symptoms can be mild or serious and can include: